 When I was a kid growing up in Alaska, I wanted to be a boat captain and oceanographer.
 But I'm much happier at Project AWARE Foundation where I've been campaigning for ocean protection for the last 12 years.
 The urge to become a diver has been with me since I can remember.
 But even during my Divemaster course, I must admit, I wondered what all the fuss was about.
 Clearly, it was time to start diving for fun!
 Pairing my annual dive adventures with my formal background in fisheries and biology has paved the way for a really exciting career here at AWARE.
 I think everyone has a natural connection to the ocean.
 My favorite part of the job is finding new ways to unlock this personal connection and shine a light on divers around the world so dedicated to taking action.

 I blew my first underwater bubbles in the Mediterranean but didn't really enjoy the experience.
 It wasn't until a few years later during a holiday in Egypt that I fell in love with diving and the underwater world.
 I then traveled extensively diving in Europe and the Red Sea.
 I climbed the PADI continuing education ladder and worked as a PADI IDC Staff Instructor for a few years before joining the Project AWARE Team in 2000.
-As Project AWARE Public Relations and Communications Coordinator, I spread the word about the threats our oceans are facing and how divers can make lasting environmental changes - one dive at a time.
+As Project AWARE New Media Specialist, I spread the word about the threats our oceans are facing and how divers can make lasting environmental changes - one dive at a time.
 I work closely with the global Policy and Diver Engagement team to develop new and innovative ways to get complex marine conservation issues across to a wide and new audience.

 Joanna McNamara, Development & Communications Specialist, Asia Pacific